 - Assessment-based route to QTS for England – this option could be for you if you meet the basic requirements for teaching, and have substantial experience of working in a UK school without undergoing a teacher training programme.

 - Troops to Teachers – this option is for England only and provides an opportunity for exceptional former service personnel who are currently in the resettlement cycle to train as teachers.
 You will need to apply for this route through our UCAS Undergraduate scheme.

-- Researchers in Schools: Maths and Physics Chairs programme – this option is for candidates who have completed, or are finishing, their maths or physics PhD.
+- Researchers in Schools: Maths and Physics Chairs programme – this option is for candidates who have completed, or are finishing, their maths, physics, or engineering PhD.
 It is a three-year salaried teacher training course that offers a combination of classroom teaching and research opportunities as you work towards gaining QTS.

 Compare the routes